epistemik-co/staple-api/docs/README.md

   ): [String]
 }

-"""Get objects of specific types""" type Query {
 """
 The mapping from types and properties of the GraphQL schema to the corresponding URIs of the structured data schema.
 """
+type _CONTEXT {
+  _id: String
+  _type: String
+  Agent: String
+  Organization: String
+  Person: String
+  name: String
+  age: String
+  revenue: String
+  isMarried: String
+  employee: String
-  _context: String
+  customerOf: String
+}

+"""Get objects of specific types""" type Query {
+  """
+  Get elements of the _CONTEXT object
+  """
+  _CONTEXT: _CONTEXT

   """Get objects of type: Agent"""
   Agent(